RentadroneCL/Guidance-of-UAV-Thermography/data_collection_H30T.md

 ## 🧪 Post-Processing Notes

-- IMPORTANT: Make sure the drone and camera are updated with the last available firmware, use DJI Assistant and check the DJI Official Drivers website.
 - Use **DJI Thermal Analysis Tool 3** or **IRimage + Fiji** for radiometric R-JPEG to TIFF conversion.
 - Confirm that all metadata (emissivity, gain, ambient temp) is accurate.
 - Match RGB and IR flights by GPS data and timestamps for alignment.